 Total regular UI benefit payments remained stable at \$5.1 billion in 2019.
-Regular UI benefit payments are projected to increase dramatically to \$30.6 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
-The number of unemployed has increased dramatically as non-essential businesses were forced to shut down.
+Regular UI benefit payments increased dramatically to \$26.8 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
+The number of unemployed increased in 2020 as non-essential businesses were forced to shut down.
 Despite the easing of restrictions on keeping businesses open, regular benefit payments continue at a record pace.
-UI benefit payments are forecast at \$26.5 billion in 2021, as the State recovers from the current recession.
+UI benefit payments are forecast at